California Resources Corporatio – Consensus Indicates Potential 16.1% Upside

-California Resources Corporatio found using ticker (CRC) now have 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 1.3 and 1.3 calculating the average target price we see 1.3.
-Now with the previous closing price of 1.12 this would imply there is a potential upside of 16.1%.
-There is a 50 day moving average of 5809.83 and the 200 moving average now moves to 10042.32.
-The company has a market cap of $58m.
+California Resources Corporatio found using ticker (CRC) now have 1 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 1.3 and 1.3 calculating the mean target price we have 1.3.
+Given that the stocks previous close was at 1.12 this would indicate that there is a potential upside of 16.1%.
+The 50 day moving average now sits at 4551.56 and the 200 day MA is 9733.29.
+The company has a market capitalisation of $58m.
 You can visit the company’s website by visiting: 0

 0